k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_broadway.md

 8. Use the **contextLoop.index()** function to get the current loop index instead of using an additional **Counter** Actor.

-9. Remove Actors that are not being used, or utilize the **‘Disable’** functionality if you expect that some Actors will not be used in the future.
+9. Remove unused Actors or utilize the **‘Disable’** functionality if you expect that some Actors will not be used in the future.

 10. When applicable, use the **HttpJson** Actor instead of the **Http** Actor.